 There are also termly inter-house sports competitions (in football, netball, rugby, cross-country, hockey and athletics), allowing all students to take part in competitive team sport.

 The PE department like to celebrate those students who perform at a high level of sport outside of school from local to international representation, many of them in sports not available in school.
 These individuals are recognised on our role of honour board.
-In July 2019 we held our first Sports Award evening, attended by over 400 people, at Thornbury Leisure Centre.
+In July we hold our Sports Award evening, attended by over 400 people, at Thornbury Leisure Centre.
 The department also runs overseas tours in rugby, football and hockey, as well as an annual netball weekend camp.

 All students study History until at least the end of Year 9.
 Students can choose to continue to study History at GCSE, and it is a very popular option – 45% currently choose it, with up to 7 classes a year.

 We also offer A-level History in the Sixth Form, which has 2 or 3 classes a year.